 In the decades from 1970 to 2000, nearly all towns in the region experienced a net natural increase with more births than deaths.
-Over the same period, most towns saw more people moving into town than moving out, net inmigration.6 the 1990s, the two forces were evenly paced, resulting in a steady population increase of 9.2%.
-Starting in the 2000s, however, as the populace began to age out of child bearing years, the
+Over the same period, most towns saw more people moving into town than moving out, net in-migration.7 populace began to age out of child bearing years, the birth rate began to decline and population growth began to stagnate.
+The stagnation of population growth is not unique to the Addison Region.
+In each year since 2016, the state as a whole has recorded more deaths than births, resulting in a negative "natural rate of increase."
+This could be the first time this has occurred in Vermont's history.8

 In the 1970s, growth occurred due to inmigration and in the 1980s, it was a high level of births that drove the population's natural increase.
-During
+During the 1990s, the two forces were evenly paced, resulting in a steady population increase of 9.2%.
+Starting in the 2000s, however, as the